CoderUndefined/WeatherApp/README.md

 ## Setup

 Android Studio is used to program this app for Android.
+The directory named "WeatherApp" containing this app should be opened as usual from Android Studio.

-The API key must also be provided by the user.
+The OpenWeatherMap API key must also be provided by the user.
 Replace "YOUR_API_KEY_HERE" with the API key from OpenWeatherMap.

 ```
 <?xml version="1.0" encoding="utf-8"?>